EricsonWillians/Open-Browser/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisities

-To `Open-Browser` is build on `Python-Qt4`.
+`Open-Browser` depends on `Python-Qt4` and `Python 3.x`.

 ```bash
 sudo apt-get install python-qt4